openmobilityfoundation/curb-data-specification/metrics/README.md

 **Note:** It is prefereable to return both start/end or enter/exit pairs of events.
 However, even if only one of these is present, the available data should be returned with the corresponding missing values of `event_id_X`, `event_location_X`, `event_time_X` returned as _null_.

-A "session duration" can be calculated by looking at the difference between the `event_time_start` and `event_time_end`.
+A "session duration" or "dwell time" can be calculated by calculating the difference between the `event_time_start` and `event_time_end`.

 [Top][toc]

 ## Aggregate

 Aggregates are historic pre-computed counts and metrics of Events occuring in curb places, aggregated to the hour.
+All Aggregates can be calculated from the data included in [Session](#session).

 An Aggregate is represented as a CSV object, whose fields are as follows, as calculated from the Metrics [Methodology](#methodology):